-As the NHS is facing a number of challenges such as the need to provide better patient care with sometimes limited budgets or to provide a great experience for the staff that are working within the NHS, many Trusts are looking at technology as a way to automate, streamline or enhance the ways in which they are working.
+As the NHS is facing a number of challenges such as the need to provide better patient care with sometimes limited budgets or to provide a great experience for the staff that are working within the NHS, many trusts are looking at technology as a way to automate, streamline or enhance the ways in which they are working.
 Looking at the wider healthcare sector, Craig Taylor, Cloud Solutions Director at Phoenix, commented:

-“Whether looking at aging infrastructure, lack of investment in technology, budget cuts, doing more with less or how to stay up to date with the latest technological trends, the NHS is always looking for ways to improve for its staff and patients.
+“Whether looking at ageing infrastructure, lack of investment in technology, budget cuts, doing more with less or how to stay up to date with the latest technological trends, the NHS is always looking for ways to improve for its staff and patients.

 They have to balance that against providing a great patient and staff experience as well, but with some of the solutions that are available now we’re able to provide virtual assistants, bots and technology such as Artificial Intelligence and Machine Learning to support the NHS and perform remote consultations with Microsoft Teams.”